Nina Agdal Heats Up Instagram As She Shows Off Taut Physique In A Barely There String Bikini

-Nina Agdal heated up her Instagram page this week with a bikini-clad post that has proved hard to ignore.
+Nina Agdal heated things up on her Instagram page this week with a bikini-clad post that has proven hard to ignore.

 Taking to her account on Monday, January 11, the Sports Illustrated: Swimsuit Edition model stunned her massive online audience with a multi-slide update that saw her showing some serious skin in a minuscule swimsuit that left very little to the imagination.
 The scanty two-piece included a halter-style top with impossibly tiny cups that appeared to be covered in a newsprint pattern.
 They sat far apart on her chest, leaving Nina's bronzed decolletage and ample cleavage well on display as she worked the camera.

-Nina’s matching bikini bottoms made for quite a sight as well, as they were arguably even more risque than the top half of her look.
+Nina's matching bikini bottoms also made for quite a sight, as they were arguably even more risque than the top half of her look.
 The piece covered up only what was necessary of her lower half, leaving her sculpted legs well on display for her audience to admire.
-It also had an extremely thin, stringy waistband that sat low on her hips and helped accentuate her tiny waist and slender frame.
+It also had an extremely thin waistband that sat low on her hips and helped accentuate her tiny waist and slender frame.

-She posed in profile to the camera throughout the remainder of the upload, which included a short video clip sandwiched in between two still photos.
-The position allowed fans to get a glimpse of her enviable buns that were exposed in their entirety due to her swimwear’s daringly cheeky design.

-Fans went wild for the sizzling new addition to her feed and did not hesitate to let their admiraiton be known.
-Dozens have hit up the comments section since the post went live to leave compliments for Nina’s latest jaw-dropping display.
+Fans went wild for the sizzling new addition to her feed and did not hesitate to let their admiration be known.
+Dozens have hit up the comments section since the post went live to leave compliments for Nina's latest jaw-dropping display.

 "Wow you look spectacular," one person wrote.